-The article What is a Medium of Exchange? discusses the monetary properties of a medium of payment in more detail.
+The article What is a Medium of Exchange? goes into more detail about the monetary properties of a means of payment.

-Money is a medium of exchange that is generally accepted in transactions for goods and services.
-It serves as a unit of account and store of value and has evolved over time from tangible items such as beads, shells and coins to paper money and electronic money.
+Money is a medium of exchange that is widely accepted in transactions for goods and services.
+It serves as a unit of account and store of value and has evolved over time from tangible items such as beads, shells, and coins to paper money and electronic money.

 Spread the knowledge

 If you liked this content, make sure to share it with your friends.
 If you think there's something missing here, send us a quick message.